DesiresAreGrey/ApexWeaponExporter/README.md

 This is a snippet of the [Season 29 manifest](https://github.com/DesiresAreGrey/ApexWeaponExporter/blob/main/Manifests/s29.json).
 Most of the properties are self explanatory.

-`SteamManifestID` is the [manifest id](https://steamdb.info/depot/1172471/manifests/) that has the season's files.
-Omitting it instead prompts you for an ID (or to just use the latest) that DepotDownloader downloads.
-Only the `paks/Win64/patch_master.rpak` and `paks/Win64/common.rpak` files are downloaded (as well as any of the other common rpaks like common(01).rpak) which amounts to around 600mb of downloaded game files.

-`Weapons` is a dictionary of the weapons in the season.
-The key is the ID that I use for the site (since the asset name isn't really the best name for the weapon).

-`Name` is the display name of the weapon (suffixed with ` (Mythic)` if its a crate weapon)

-`Asset` is the asset name of the weapon in the game files.

-`CoreWeapon` is a boolean that indicates if the weapon is a "core" weapon, meaning that it is part of the main BR weapon pool.
-Omitting it defaults to true.

-`Modes` is an array of the weapon's firing modes.
-The name is the display name, `Mods` are the overrides in the Mods section of the weapon definition that are applied for said firing mode.
-Sometimes firing modes use multiple mods which is why its an array. `Type` is the type of firing mode it is, though its not currently used for anything on the site.
-The only exception is the "Base" type which is used to apply mods to the default firing mode of the weapon.

 ```json
 {
   "Name": "Season 29",